-If a student decides within one month of his/her admission that for personal reasons he/she will not be able to continue the course, he may be allowed to withdraw and re-register the next year without payment of additional fees.
+If a student decides within one month of his/her admission that for personal reasons s/he will not be able to continue the course, s/he may be allowed to withdraw and re-register without payment of additional fees, for that coursework.

-The student can take a break from the course work however, s/he has to complete the course work within 5 years from the date of registration and has to follow the prevailing/current set of rules and regulations.
+The student can take a break (after informing TERI University and before the commencement of the semester) from the course work however, s/he has to complete the course work within 1.5 years, 3 years and 5 years' time for certificate, post graduate diploma and advanced post graduate diploma from the date of registration respectively.
+The student will have to follow the prevailing/current set of rules and regulations when s/he joins back.